 The mandates put in place by the Trustee specify how rights attaching to the Scheme's segregated investments are acted upon.
-This includes active voting participation and a requirement to consider environmental, social and governance factors when making investment decisions.
-The Trustee has less influence over the underlying investments within pooled investment vehicles held by the Scheme but review the manager's policies and statements of compliance in respect of these matters.
+This includes a requirement to consider environmental, social and governance factors when making investment decisions.
+The Trustee has less influence over the underlying investments within pooled investment vehicles held by the Scheme but reviews the manager's policies and statements of compliance in respect of these matters.